daren-ouz/INDIGO/README.md

-# CESNET appliences
+# CESNET appliances

-In this reporitory, CESNET appliences created in INDIGO project are stored.
+In this reporitory, CESNET appliances created in INDIGO project are stored.
 There are older ones written for Debian 8 and newer ones written for Centos 7.
-All appliences install only simple one-host environment where all the components coexist together - this is maily for sake of simplicity (minimum firewall, configuration and orchestration issues).
+All appliances install only simple one-host environment where all the components coexist together - this is maily for sake of simplicity (minimum firewall, configuration and orchestration issues).

 ---

 ## ONEDock_testbed_install

-ONEDock testbed applience on CentOS 7.
+ONEDock testbed appliance on CentOS 7.

 - bricks    : ONe, rOCCI, ONEDock